google/dataflow-ml-starter/README.md

   make targets:

-     check-beam                Check whether Beam is installed on GPU using VM with Custom Container check-tf-gpu              Check whether Tensorflow works on GPU using VM with Custom Container check-torch-gpu           Check whether PyTorch works on GPU using VM with Custom Container clean                     Remove virtual environment, downloaded models, etc
+     check-beam                Check whether Beam is installed on GPU using VM with Custom Container check-pipeline            Check whether the Beam pipeline can run on GPU using VM with Custom Container and DirectRunner check-tf-gpu              Check whether Tensorflow works on GPU using VM with Custom Container check-torch-gpu           Check whether PyTorch works on GPU using VM with Custom Container clean                     Remove virtual environment, downloaded models, etc